MethodsAndPractices/vsteam/.docs/Set-VSTeamProcessBehavior.md

 Accept wildcard characters: False
 ```

 ### -ProcessTemplate

-The process template to modify.
-Note that the built-in templates ("Scrum", "Agile" etc.) cannot be modified, only custom templates (derived from the built-in ones) can be changed.
+The Process Template to modify.
+Note that the built-in Templates ("Scrum", "Agile" etc.) cannot be modified, only custom templates (derived from the built-in ones) can be changed.

 ```yaml
 Type: Object